Mainrich International

 What Grade of Magnets Do Humanoid Robots Use?

-Joint motors in humanoid robots typically use N48H to N52SH grade neodymium magnets.
-The 'H' and 'SH' suffixes are critical - they indicate high coercivity for temperature stability.
+Joint motors in humanoid robots typically use N48SH and N45SH grade neodymium magnets.
+The 'SH' suffix is critical — it indicates super-high coercivity (HcJ ≥20 kOe) for thermal stability up to 150°C continuous.
 Robot motors run hard and generate heat, especially under the sustained loads of walking and carrying objects.
-A magnet that demagnetizes at 80°C is useless in a joint motor that reaches 120°C during operation.
-The sweet spot for most humanoid joint motors is N48SH or N50H - offering an excellent balance of flux density, thermal stability, and cost.
+A magnet that demagnetizes at 80°C is useless in a joint motor that reaches 100–130°C during operation.
+The sweet spot for most humanoid joint motors is N48SH — offering the right balance of flux density, thermal stability, and cost.
+See our deeper N45SH vs N48SH grade comparison for the trade-off.

-• N48SH: 48 MGOe energy product, stable to 150°C - the workhorse grade for robotics
+• N48SH: 45–48 MGOe energy product, stable to 150°C — the workhorse grade for humanoid robotics joint motors

-• GBD-processed magnets achieve SH/UH performance with less heavy rare earth content, reducing cost
+• GBD-processed magnets achieve SH/UH performance with 50–70% less heavy rare earth content, reducing both cost and supply-chain exposure

-Key Insight: Mainrich's GBD (Grain Boundary Diffusion) technology allows us to produce high-temperature grades like N48SH and N50UH at near-standard cost - a significant advantage for robotics companies scaling production.
+Key Insight: Mainrich's GBD (Grain Boundary Diffusion) technology allows us to produce high-temperature grades like N48SH and N50UH at near-standard cost — a significant advantage for robotics companies scaling production through the 2026 NdPr price spike.

 06